-In this section, we're going to describe the operators for deleting and changing text, d and c:
+In this section, we're going to describe the operators for deleting and changing text, d and c.

-- d Deletes text as defined by the cursor motion command; - c Same as d, but Z enters insert mode following the deletion.
+d Deletes tex t as defined by the cursor motion с command; Same as d, deletion. but Z c enters insert mode follow ving the dw Deletes 1 text fi rom the current cursor location to the beginning g of tl he ne xt w /ord;

-dw Deletes text from the current cursor location to the beginning of the next word; 3dw Deletes text from the cursor to the beginning of the third word; d3w Same as '3dw; db Deletes text from the current to the beginning of the previous word; d'a Deletes text from the cursor to the marker 'a', if the marker and the starting cursor position are on the same line.
-Otherwise, deletes lines from that on which the cursor is located through that on which the marker is located; On the Macintosh, generate backquote by holding down the control key and then typing the backquote key. d/var Deletes text either from the cursor to the string "var" or between the lines at which the cursor is currently located and that on which the string is located.
-40 Delates the rest of the characters on the line, and hence is acquivelent to D d\$ Deletes the rest of the characters on the line, and hence is equivalent to D.
+3dw Deletes text from the cursor to the beginning of the third word;

+d3w Same as '3dw';

+- db Deletes text from the current to the beginning of the previous word; - d'a Deletes text from the cursor to the marker 'a', if the marker and the starting cursor position are on the same line.
+Otherwise, deletes lines from that on which the cursor is located through that on which the marker is located; On the Macintosh, generate backquote by holding down the control key and then typing the backquote key. - d/var Deletes text either from the cursor to the string "var" or between the lines at which the cursor is currently located and that on which the string is located. - d\$ Deletes the rest of the characters on the line, and hence is equivalent to D.